danielpcox/accumulo-dev-box/README.md

+Since I am no longer working with accumulo, this repository is no longer maintained.
+Try imichaeldotorg's updated fork here: [https://github.com/imichaeldotorg/accumulo-dev-box/]

 # Introduction

 Spins up a VM with the Cloudera builds of Hadoop and Zookeeper (cdh3u3, as per my project requirements),